-No one welcomes cold and flu season.
+No one welcomes cold and flu season especially in times where Covid-19 is threatening our way of life.
 It usually begins with a sore throat, and soon enough you've also got a runny nose, cough, congestion, sneezing, fatigue, and body aches.

-While catching a cold while simultaneously managing hypothyroidism can be daunting, there some preventative measures you can take to keep healthy.
+While catching a cold while simultaneously managing hypothyroidism can be daunting, there are some preventative measures you can take to stay healthy.

 Vitamins may help to boost your immune system, especially if you're vitamin deficient.

 Vitamin A promotes a healthy immune system.
 Being deficient in vitamin A causes many of the same symptoms of hypothyroidism.
-Vitamin A is found naturally in foods such as sweet potato, carrots, spinach, and broccoli.
+Vitamin A is found naturally in foods such as sweet potato, carrots, spinach, and broccoli and in our thyroid supplements: Daily thyroid care.

 Zinc is also a germ-fighting supplement often found in brand name lozenges or pills that may help reduce the length of your illness if you do come down with a cold.